Deep Sky Objects

 More Things to Know About Deep Sky Objects

-There’s something deeply satisfying about hunting down a fuzzy blob in the dark, knowing it’s a cloud of gas where stars are being born—or a collection of a hundred billion suns.
-It makes you feel small and huge at the same time, doesn’t it?
+There is something deeply satisfying about hunting down a fuzzy blob in the dark, knowing it is a cloud of gas where stars are being born or a collection of a hundred billion suns.
+It makes you feel small and huge at the same time, does it not?

 You Don’t Need Fancy Gear